soundpress/RulesOfNYC/docs/c18/index.rst

    Holidays.
 "Holiday" when used on traffic control devices means the days on which the following holidays are officially celebrated: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.

-   Horse drawn vehicle.
-The term "horse drawn vehicle" means a vehicle drawn by a horse and used for the carriage of passengers for compensation.
-Where signs limit parking to horse drawn vehicles, only those vehicles licensed by the New York City Department of Consumer Affairs will be permitted.
+   Horse drawn cab.
+The term "horse drawn cab" shall mean a vehicle drawn by a horse and used for the carriage of passengers for compensation in conformance with a New York City Department of Consumer Affairs license.
+Where signs limit parking to horse drawn cabs, only those cabs licensed by the New York City Department of Consumer Affairs will be permitted.

    Impounded vehicle.
 A vehicle is considered "impounded" when the City of New York takes it into custody by taking any action preventing the free use of the vehicle by the motorist, including, but not limited to, beginning to attach to the vehicle an immobilization device such as a "boot" or a hook on a Department of Transportation tow truck.